CesarHuertaUADY/Proyecto_Fundamentos_IS/README.md

 * **César Alejandro Huerta Méndez** - [@CesarHuertaUADY](https://github.com/CesarHuertaUADY "@CesarHuertaUADY")

 # The problem
-One of the biggest problems that students face when revising for their exams is that the exercises that appear in the search engines do not usually satisfy their needs: they are too easy, too difficult, they do not include the answer, among others.
+One of the biggest problems that students face when studying for their exams is that the exercises that appear in the search engines do not usually satisfy their needs: they are too easy, too difficult, they do not include the answer, among others.
 Even the simple action of searching in the web for the required material takes time that could be directly used for studying the topic of interest.
 In addition, many students do not have access to the internet at all times, so they may not have the necessary material to study during their free time before a test.

 # Our solution
 There are many different ways to find exercises on the internet, but with our app it will be easier and more specific the content that the student wants, also there is no app or website where the exercises are divided into different levels.

 # Target Audience
-Algebraintor is principally aimed towards highschool and freshman college students between seeking to learn or reinforce their knwoledge in algebra, from the most basic concepts to more complex intermediate level exercises.
+Algebraintor is principally aimed towards highschool and freshman college students seeking to learn or reinforce their knwoledge in algebra, from the most basic concepts to more complex intermediate level exercises.